Djenné-Djenno: Origins

+Phase I

-With the help of archaeological excavations, radiocarbon dates have been collected showing that people first settled at Djenne-Jeno permanently in about 250 BC.
-This first occupation of the site (which lasted from 250 BC to 50 AD) is known as Phase I and is some of the earliest evidence for iron production in sub-Saharan Africa.
+Radiocarbon dating has estimated that people first settled at Djenné-Djenno permanently in about 250 BCE.
+This first occupation of the site (which lasted from 250 BCE to 50 CE) is known as Phase I and is some of the earliest evidence for iron production in West Africa.
 This initial phase is not associated with the Later Stone Age, and there has never been an occupation from this period at the site, or evidence for it has never been found.
-Until 250 BC, the area surrounding Djenné-Djenno was either uninhabited or visited by nomadic groups that stayed for short periods.
+Until 250 BCE, the area surrounding Djenné-Djenno was either uninhabited or visited by nomadic groups that stayed for short periods.
 Geomorphological data show that the region consisted mostly of swampland at that time.
 Groups only began permanently occupying the area after a dry episode in which annual flooding receded and decreased the size of the swamps.
-Faunal remains at the site from this occupation have included catfish and Nile perch but mostly cow, leading to the assumption that this first phase might be associated with hunter-gatherer or pastoral modes of subsistence.
-During this period there is no evidence for rice production, however it is believed that these people might have been rice producers, even though no definitive evidence has been discovered yet.
+Faunal remains at the site from this occupation have included catfish and Nile perch, but mostly cow, leading to the assumption that this first phase might be associated with hunter-gatherer or pastoral modes of subsistence.
+It is believed that these people might have been rice producers, even though no definitive evidence has been discovered yet.
+Saharan ceramic styles are similar to the oldest ceramics found in Djenne-Djenno, dated to 250 BCE.

-The considerable commonalities, absent in modern North African cultures, are present and able to be found between Round Head paintings and modern Sub-Saharan African cultures.
-Saharan ceramics are viewed as having clear likeness with the oldest ceramics found in Djenne-Djenno, which have been dated to 250 BCE.
+Phase II

 Phase II is defined by a larger population and definitive evidence for the mass production of rice.
 The borders of the site expanded during this period (possibly covering 100,000 square meters or more).
-Other developments include the presence of permanent mud brick architecture, including a city wall, probably built during the latter half of the first millennium AD using the cylindrical brick technology, "which was 3.7 meters wide at its base and ran almost two kilometers around the town".
+Other developments include the presence of permanent mud brick architecture, including a city wall, probably built during the latter half of the first millennium CE using the cylindrical brick technology, "which was 3.7 meters wide at its base and ran almost two kilometers around the town".
 It is inferred from this that rice domestication might have led to higher population, or higher populations led to the domestication of rice in this period.
-Phase III dates from about 300 to 900 AD and is believed to have an even higher population based on crowded cemeteries.
-The site also has evidence for a more intensive occupation through deep house deposits, possibly from multiple generations.
-Since there is no evidence for a fourth phase, it is expected that towards the end of Phase III the city experienced a slow decline in population and eventually a total abandonment.
-However, very little is known about why this decline happened, and more research is needed.